Matthew McConaughey Goes Undercover and Gets People High

 Who wants some free weed?
 Alright, alright, alright.

-Jimmy Kimmel Live! sent Matthew McConaughay to Hollywood Boulevard in disguise as his blond stoner character Moondog from the upcoming movie The Beach Bum, co-starring Snoop Dogg.
+Jimmy Kimmel Live! sent Matthew McConaughey to Hollywood Boulevard in disguise as his blond stoner character Moondog from the upcoming movie The Beach Bum, co-starring Snoop Dogg.
 There, he pranked some innocent pedestrians into trying and coming into contact with some cannabis-infused edibles and other products.

 The catch?
 They weren't actually infused with anything.